webeetle/cherry/README.md

 - Clone this repository
 - Run `npm install` for install all dependencies
 - Run `npm run db:init` for create the database
-- Run `npm run dev` for start the server in development mode
+- Run `npm run start:dev` for start the server in development mode
 - Have fun 🎉

 ## Commands available

-- Run `npm run dev` to start the server in development mode
+- Run `npm run start:dev` to start the server in development mode
 - Run `npm run start` to start the project in production mode
 - Run `npm run test` to run the tests
-- Run `npm run build` to build the project
+- Run `npm run build:${env}` to build the project
 - Run `npm run db:init` to reset or create the database
 - Run `npm run db:migrate:latest` to run the latest migrations
 - Run `npm run db:migrate:reset` to rollback all the migrations

+env:

+- development
+- staging
+- production

 ## Using Fastify